Vinyas-S/dockercgi/README.md

 # dockercgi
-Running some daily linux cli commands using cgi login Launching docker machines
+Running a docker os from a cgi login
+Launching docker machines